zxy9657/transformers/docs/source/en/model_doc/albert.md

 [ALBERT](https://huggingface.co/papers/1909.11942) is designed to address memory limitations of scaling and training of [BERT](./bert).
 It adds two parameter reduction techniques.
 The first, factorized embedding parametrization, splits the larger vocabulary embedding matrix into two smaller matrices so you can grow the hidden size without adding a lot more parameters.
 The second, cross-layer parameter sharing, allows layer to share parameters which keeps the number of learnable parameters lower.

-The ALBERT model was proposed in [ALBERT: A Lite BERT for Self-supervised Learning of Language Representations](https://huggingface.co/papers/1909.11942) by Zhenzhong Lan, Mingda Chen, Sebastian Goodman, Kevin Gimpel, Piyush Sharma, Radu Soricut.

 ALBERT was created to address problems like -- GPU/TPU memory limitations, longer training times, and unexpected model degradation in BERT.
 ALBERT uses two parameter-reduction techniques to lower memory consumption and increase the training speed of BERT: